Why Is My Child Misbehaving at School? Causes, Triggers, and What to Do

 Why does my child behave well at home but badly at school?

 Home and school have different demands.
 School is louder, faster, and more social, with less individual support.
-Some children also “mask” until they feel overwhelmed.
+Some children also mask their difficulties until they feel overwhelmed.
 Ask when the behaviour happens and what helps your child reset.

 When should I worry about my child’s behaviour?

 Worry more if behaviour becomes unsafe, escalates over weeks, leads to school refusal, or comes with big mood or sleep changes.
-If you’re unsure, speak with the school and your child’s health professional so you can rule out anxiety, learning issues, or ADHD.
+If you’re unsure, speak with the school and your child’s health professional to rule out anxiety, learning issues, or ADHD.

 Could learning difficulties or ADHD cause behaviour problems at school?